 If you already have the virus, “the best strategy for avoiding recurrent outbreaks is to maintain a healthy immune system through good nutrition and a healthy lifestyle, and to avoid things that can compromise your immune system, such as stress, lack of sleep, and sun exposure,” advises Dr. King.

 In other words, work to maintain your health and keep your lips hydrated and protected at all times.
-We recommend keeping something like the Klavuu Nourishing Care Lip Sleeping Pack at the ready.
+We recommend keeping something like the Klavuu Nourishing Care Lip Sleeping Pack or Then I Met You’s Honey Dew Lip Mask.